 Oral Qualifying Examination in Applied Mathematics

 This document sets forth guidelines for the structure of the qualifying examination for students in Applied Mathematics, supplementing the description of the exam in the Policies of the Committee on Higher Degrees.
 It is intended for students preparing for the exam as well as for members of the student’s examination committee.
+Students should make themselves familiar with both this document and the school-wide policies for the exam.

 The purpose of the qualifying examination is to: